Home > Tips & Tricks > Harlequin Shrimp (Hymenocera picta) | The Strange Starfish-Eating Shrimp

-We’ve already discussed a whole bunch of different types of invertebrates over here at FantaSEA.
-None of them are quite as spectacular-looking or wacky as the topic of this care guide, though: the harlequin shrimp.
+As regular readers will know, we love invertebrates over here at FantaSEA, and we’ve already discussed many on the blog.
+None of them are quite as spectacular-looking or wacky as the topic of this care guide, though: harlequin shrimp of the genus Hymenocera.

 Name (Common, Scientific)Harlequin shrimp, painted shrimp, Hymenocera picta, Hymenocera elegans